 4. Rating Scale

 Rating scale is a commonly used method for performance evaluation.
 Numeric or text values corresponding to various parameters would be detailed in the scale.
 It is usually close-ended questions which aim to understand a specific attribute of an employee or his performance in general.
-To know more about open-ended questions and employee surveys, read our blog
+T

 5. Developmental Checklist